Skip to content

 if (remote) {

-remote.publish({ label: 'camera', stream });
+remote.share({ label: 'camera', stream });

-}The same way you can use the unpublish method on the remote peer instance and listen for events with the remote.on method to handle media streams with specific peers in the room.
+The same way you can use the unshare method on the remote peer instance and listen for events with the remote.on method to handle media streams with specific peers in the room.

 Please note that these operations continue to run while the peer connection is established.
-If the connection is closed, you will need to publish the streams again to share them with that peer, even if they are reconnected later.
+If the connection is closed, you will need to share the streams again to share them with that peer, even if they are reconnected later.